One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Setup

 with a known covariance matrix, $\Sigma$.
 This distributional assumption is implied by the \textcite{StSt97} weak-instrument asymptotic sequence (see \textcite[Section 3.2]{ass19} for additional discussion and references).
+Finite-sample results under \cref{eq:normality} can therefore be seen as asymptotic under the \textcite{StSt97} sequence.

-\Cref{eq:normality} is our only substantive restriction; this assumption allows us to focus on the weak instrument problem, separating this from other finite-same problems, such as the effect of high-leverage observations on the quality of the normal approximation and the challenge of standard-error estimation with clustered data.\footnote{\textcite{young21iv} discusses these problems in an \ac{IV} context.} With~\eqref{eq:normality} as foundation, we derive finite-sample properties of the \ac{IV} estimator:
+\Cref{eq:normality} is our only substantive restriction; this assumption allows us to focus on the weak instrument problem, separating this from other finite-same problems, such as the effect of high-leverage observations on the quality of the normal approximation to the distribution of the OLS estimators $(\hat{\delta}, \hat{\pi})$ and the challenge of standard-error estimation with clustered data.\footnote{\textcite{young21iv} discusses these problems in an \ac{IV} context.} With~\eqref{eq:normality} as foundation, we derive finite-sample properties of the \ac{IV} estimator:

-and the corresponding Wald test of a true null hypothesis.
+and the null rejection rate for the corresponding Wald test.
 The latter is based on the $t$-statistic centered at the parameter of interest, $\beta$, divided by the estimated \ac{IV} standard error, $\hat{\sigma}_{IV}$: